Communication Disorders (CDIS)

 CDIS 4420.
 Diagnostic Audiology.

 This course is designed to relate anatomy and physiology of the auditory system and the science of acoustics to the study of normal and pathological auditory function.
-Laboratory experience in administration and interpretation of audiological tests.
-Discussion of professional opportunities in the field of audiology and provision of audiological service to special populations will be held.
-Prerequisite: CDIS 3469 with a grade of "C" or better.
+The accurate interpretation of audiometric results is a critical tool needed in the field of Communication Disorders.
+A basic understanding of auditory pathologies and how they relate to speech, language, and hearing abilities is essential for any individual pursuing a career in Communication Disorders.
+A laboratory experience in administration and interpretation of audiological tests is provided.
+The content of this class is required for certification and/or licensure in speech-language pathology or audiology.
+Prerequisite: CDIS 3369 with a grade of "C" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 2 Lab Contact Hours.